Before you begin

 Account.

-configured with shared_link
+guestAuthentication configured with shared_link as an

 option.
 This is inherited from the Environment you're working in, and more info can be found in your Developer Settings page in the platform.

-) so you shouldn't have to do anything unless you have created a custom Environment.
+shared_link comes standard on all out-of-the-box Environments (develop / production) so you shouldn't have to do anything unless you have created a custom Environment.

 Prepare your project